istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 services also provide a rich way of specifying different traffic routing rules for sending traffic to those workloads.

-So why is this so useful?
-Without virtual services, Envoy just distributes traffic using round-robin load balancing between all service instances, as described in the introduction.
-You can improve this behavior with what you know about the workloads: for example, some might represent a different version.
-This can be useful in A/B testing where you might want to configure traffic routes based on percentages across different service versions, or if you want to direct traffic from your internal users to a particular set of instances.
+Why is this so useful?
+Without virtual services, Envoy distributes traffic using round-robin load balancing between all service instances, as described in the introduction.
+You can improve this behavior with what you know about the workloads.
+For example, some might represent a different version.
+This can be useful in A/B testing, where you might want to configure traffic routes based on percentages across different service versions, or to direct traffic from your internal users to a particular set of instances.

 With a virtual service, you can specify traffic behavior for one or more hostnames.